KYU49/OllamaFileSearch/README.md

 ## This program and the other dependencies

-* Run the following command on terminal.
+* Run the following command on terminal in the OllamaFileSearch directory (`cd OllamaFileSearch`).
 ```bash
 $filePath="/usr/local/lib/"
 sudo cp OllamaFileSearch ${filePath}
 sudo chmod 0755 ${filePath}OllamaFileSearch/fileWatcherHandler.sh